 - Exhibit dependence on pain medication

-Such knowledge can help patients make a better informed choice about back surgery versus rehabilitation through a chronic pain management program.
+Such knowledge can help patients make a better informed choice about back surgery as opposed to rehabilitation through a chronic pain management program.

-Because a chronic pain management program requires the patient to make behavioral changes rather than rely on the surgeon’s skill, it is important for the physician to play a supportive, active role in advocating a chronic pain management program so that patients see the program as truly in their best interest and a collaborative health-enhancing endeavor.
+Because a chronic pain management program requires the patient to make behavioral changes rather than rely on the surgeon’s skill, it is important for the physician to play a supportive, active role in advocating a chronic pain management program.
+The doctor's advocacy helps patients see the program as truly in their best interest and as a collaborative health-enhancing endeavor.
 The physician/surgeon plays the critical role in establishing this patient mindset.